keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ## Conventions

 I will provide Scala code for concrete examples and note where different.
-Abstract examples will borrow notation that looks like "math".
+Abstract examples will employ notation that looks like Scala-inspired "math".

 Terminology will leverage common functional programming vocabulary.